azat-co/practicalnode/chapter2/chapter2.md

 updated 1 package in 1.793s
 ```

  Please notice the path: `/usr/local/lib/node_modules/express-generator`.
-This is where, on macOS / Linux systems, npm puts global modules by default.
-We verify the availability of Express.js CLI by running:
+This is where, on macOS/Linux systems, npm puts global modules by default.
+We verify the availability of Express.js CLI by running this:

  ```
  $ express --version
  ```

-Express is used with `require()` and it's a local project dependency.
+Express is used with `require()`, and it's a local project dependency.
 Let's built a quick Hello World with Express.

 ## Local Express.js

 For the local Express.js 4.15.5 module installation, let&#39;s create a new folder `hello-simple` somewhere on your computer: `$ mkdir hello-simple`.
 This will be our project folder for the chapter.
 Now we can open it with `$ cd hello-simple`.
 When we are inside the project folder, we can create `package.json` manually in a text editor or with the `$ npm init` terminal command.

-The following is an example of the `package.json` file with vanilla `$ npm init` options (the licence and author is configured by defaults in `npm config`):
+The following is an example of the `package.json` file with vanilla `$ npm init` options (the license and author are configured by defaults in `npm config`):

 ```js
 {